 - your home

-Talk to your doctor to find out more about the palliative care options that are available to you and where you can receive care in your area.
+Talk with your doctor to find out more about the palliative care options that are available to you and where you can receive care in your area.

-The first step in receiving palliative care is to ask your doctor or healthcare provider about it.
-Your doctor should refer you to a palliative care specialist.
+The first step in receiving palliative care is to ask a doctor or healthcare professional about it.
+The doctor who treats your illness should refer you to a palliative care provider.

 You can prepare for your palliative care consultation by making a list of your symptoms and how they impact your everyday activities.
 You’ll also want to bring a list of medications you take and any relevant medical history.